apache/mesos/docs/operator-http-api.md

 ### GET_METRICS

 This call gives the snapshot of current metrics to the end user.
-If `timeout` is set in the call, it would be used to determine the maximum amount of time the API will take to respond.
+If `timeout` is set in the call, it will be used to determine the maximum amount of time the API will take to respond.
 If the timeout is exceeded, some metrics may not be included in the response.